-29 Aug Is low-carb bad for your liver? (argued by a chef)
+29 Aug Are low-carb, Banting or Keto bad for your liver?

 The main reason people say low-carb is bad for the liver is because they think the supposed high fat content will cause fatty liver disease.
 The amount of fat we’re talking about is still in question, but even if we assume it is higher than normal, what does that mean for your liver?

-When I am outweighed by academics data slamming each other, I like to dumb it down to common sense, and then, of course, what I know from restaurant and food industry.
+When I am outweighed by academics data slamming each other, I like to dumb it down to common sense, and then, of course, face the argument with what I know from my experience in the food industry.